2026-06-01 — Dan Billings

 The unsloth TurboQuant calibration applies to NVFP4 the same way it applies to UD-Q4_K_XL: it's a calibrated quantization pipeline that recovers quality lost in naive quants.
 Expect NVFP4 TurboQuant quality to be roughly comparable to Q4_K_XL on reasoning tasks.
 The TurboQuant calibration is the reason you don't just run straight 4-bit.

-The MTP cliff question on Blackwell
+The MTP cliff question on Blackwell — answered

 On the 4090, the MTP cliff is sharp: n=3 peaks at 84 tok/s and n=4 drops to 6 tok/s — 7× slower than no MTP.
-The 4090 post documents exactly where it comes from: the drafter time jumps from 0.56s to 1.29s for a single extra draft slot, strongly suggesting a CUDA kernel batch size threshold on this specific compute profile.
+The 4090 post documents exactly where it comes from: the drafter time jumps from 0.56s to 1.29s for a single extra draft slot, strongly suggesting a CUDA kernel batch size threshold on that compute profile.

 VRAM accounting: 256k context, one slot